- press ENTER to search or ESC to cancel

 When you select a portion of the background layer and clear it (using Edit > Clear menu), the selection will be cleared with the active background color.

 All layers with an alpha channel are called transparent layers.
-You can have several of these kind of layers in the same sprite.
+You can have several of these in the same sprite.
 You can stack them as you want using the timeline.
 And you can displace these layers using the Move tool ).

 When you select a portion of a transparent layer and clear it (using Edit > Clear menu), the selection will be cleared with transparent color.

 If there is no background layer, you can convert any transparent layer to the background using the Layer > Convert To > Background menu.
 All transparent pixels will be filled with the active background color.

 If you want to convert the background to a transparent layer (e.g. because you want to move it with the Move tool ), you can use the Layer > Convert To > Layer menu.